memogarcia/memogarcia.mx/_posts/2018-12-16-matebook-x-pro.md

 ### Things I don't like about the laptop

-* Palm rejection, specially this one, maybe this is linux
+* Palm rejection, especially this one, maybe this is Linux
-* Sound, it only outputs sound to two speakers under linux
+* Sound, it only outputs sound to two speakers under Linux
 * BIOS configuration is too limited (but this is Huawei's fault)

 ### Distro